-- In Old Kesgrave the creeping and cumulative loss of amenity by way of residential garden development has created problems in relation to cramming, air quality, tight access roads, exacerbation of flooding effects, loss of wild life habitats and biodiversity generally, as well as comments from residents living there now about a lack of public open space. - The notably more dense design implemented by developers in the last phases of the Grange Farm estate has led to complaints about on road parking and restricted access.
+In Old Kesgrave residential development has resulted in some reported issues of loss of amenity, air quality, tight access roads, issues of flooding, loss of wild life habitats and biodiversity generally, as well as comments from residents living there now about a lack of public open space.
+Much of the built up area of Kesgrave falls within the Settlement Boundary where in principle policies support new development coming forward, and potential matters related to amenity and design will need to be carefully considered.

+The notably more dense design implemented by developers in the last phases of the Grange Farm estate has led to complaints about on road parking and restricted access.

 - The experience of the development of the Grange Farm area has also demonstrated how small scale design matters can become issues over time that result in a degradation of the public realm, with cost implications for ensuing maintenance. - A view shared by neighbouring communities and supported in SCLP policy is a desire to maintain the areas of undeveloped land between settlements, recognising that these gaps help protect the town's and nearby villages' individual character.
-This was considered important enough an issue to call upon the services of an expert firm to carry out the landscape assessment referred to in paragraph 3.2 above.
+This was considered important enough an issue to call upon the services of an expert firm to carry out the landscape assessment referred to in paragraph 3.1 above.